Fillers

 The answer is YES.

 This can happen if the area is either overfilled, or if the injections are in the wrong anatomical plane.
-This is why it’s really important to undergo placement of fillers and Botox by an experienced injector!
+This is why it’s really important to undergo placement of fillers and Botox by an experienced injector.

 There can also be the illusion of filler migration through swelling of the adjacent tissues!
 That’s a foreign body reaction to the placement of the filler.
 While this is often times short lived and may last a few days to weeks, it may last longer in more sensitive patients.
-For this reason, I always recommend starting slow!
+For this reason, I always recommend starting slow.

-Non-Surgical Cheek, Chin and Jawline Rejuvenation
+Cheek, Chin and Jawline Rejuvenation

 Surgery isn’t for everyone.
-For that reason, we have non-surgical options for cheek, chin and jawline enhancement!
+For that reason, we have non-surgical options for cheek, chin and jawline enhancement.

 As we age, we not only lose collagen and fat in our face, but we also lose bone volume as well.